-The capitalist papers know that there is such an organization as the Industrial Workers, because they have lied about it.
+The capitalist newspapers know that there is such an organization as the Industrial workers, because they have lied about it.
 Just now they are ignoring it.
-Let me serve notice on them through you and the thousands of others who flock to our meetings everywhere, that they will reckon with the Industrial Workers before six months have rolled around.4
+Let me serve notice on them through you and the thousands of others who flock to our meetings everywhere, that they will yet reckon with the Industrial Workers.

-There are those wage workers who feel their economic dependence, who know that the capitalist for whom they work is the owner of their job, and therefore the master of their fate, who are still vainly seeking by individual effort and through waning craft unions to harmonize the conflicting interests of the exploiting capitalist and the exploited wage slave.
+There are those wage workers who feel their economic dependence, who know that the capitalist for whom they work is the owner of their job, and therefore the master of their fate, who are still vainly seeking by individual effort and through their waning craft unions to harmonize the conflicting interests of the exploiting capitalist and the exploited wage slave.
 They are engaged in a vain and hopeless task.
 They are wasting time and energy worthy of a better cause.
 These interests never can and never will be harmonized permanently, and when they are adjusted even temporarily it is always at the expense of the working class.